-Confirmation of Payee is a new name checking service being introduced by the major UK banks between now and June 2020.
-It helps businesses make payments safely by checking the name on an account before a new CHAPS, Faster Payment or Standing Order is set up or updated.
+Confirmation of Payee is a name checking service introduced by UK banks to help businesses make payments safely, by checking the name on an account before a new CHAPS, Faster Payment or Standing Order is set up or updated.

-The new payment rules will apply if you’re receiving a payment into your Unity account for the first time from a customer who has an account with one of the participating banks.
+The payment rules curently only apply if you’re receiving a payment into your Unity account for the first time from a customer who has an account with one of the participating banks.

 When making the payment to your Unity account, your customer will be shown a message to explain that no name check has been possible because the recipient doesn’t offer Confirmation of Payee.
 The payment can still go ahead, but your customer may be asked to check that all details are correct before proceeding.